 This is typically referred to as the “McCorpen Defense”.
 Companies have attempted to use this defense to get out of paying maintenance and cure by claiming they were unaware of the condition before employment started.
-It’s a common tactic in offshore injury cases, but the law is complex – and it can still be won with the help of a maritime injury attorney.
+It’s a common tactic in offshore injury cases, but the law is complex – and it can still be won with the help of a maritime attorney.

 The easiest way to make sure you can still qualify for maintenance and cure is to fully disclose any and all pre-existing conditions before you begin your employment, no matter what it is.
 The Jones Act goes so far as to accommodate pre-existing conditions that have been aggravated by an injury on the job, even if the condition didn’t cause problems before the injury occurred.
 This is called the “eggshell doctrine” and is a vital part of many maritime injury claims.

 So, does the Jones Act cover pre-existing conditions?
 You bet it does, so long as you can prove your employer knew about it at the time of hiring.
-You just need the help of a good Jones Act lawyer to help see your way through the maze of laws and requirements – and that’s where O’Bryan comes in.
+You just need the help of a good Jones Act attorney to help see your way through the maze of laws and requirements – and that’s where O’Bryan comes in.